 - What will be the main message of your article?

-- What is the purpose of your article?
+- Can you tell the purpose of your article?

 - What do you want your audience to do after they’ve read your article?
-(Do you want them to engage, to buy your stuff, to read more posts?)
+(Do you want them to engage, buy your products/service, or read more posts?)

 Thinking about these questions will help you to come up with an original idea for your post or article.